 Parallettes are really useful for conditioning work.
 My boys use them for press ups, planches and straddle presses to handstand.
 A pair of short parallettes can be used to mimic some moves on the parallel bars, or a longer one could be used to practise horizontal bar or asymmetric bar work.

-As well as the classic airtrack, All About Gymnastics sells a variety of other air products, such as the air spot and air roller, which can be used in different ways.
+As well as the classic air track, Cannons UK sells a variety of other air products, such as the air spot and air roller, which can be used in different ways.
 We’ve never used any of these products at our house, but they do get great reviews from users, so are definitely worth taking a look at.

 A staple piece of equipment for boy gymnasts, a mushroom will give your son lots of opportunities to practise his ‘circles,’ which are notoriously difficult to get the hang of!
 I found that when we have our mushroom set up in the middle of the carpet, Mr F is likely to have a couple of goes on it every time he walks past- which sometimes then inspires him to get his leotard on, and have a good try at beating his own circle record!

 Although a mushroom can be purchased from Continental or Gymnova, they can be very expensive, so we decided to make our own.
 My husband had a home-made mushroom as a child that his own dad had created, so we roped him back in to make another one for our boys!
-You can follow the tutorial they used HERE.
+You can follow my tutorial to show how they did it HERE.